eagercheesecake/Rise-of-the-GOO-Notes/content/Sessions/Session 24 - Charlotte's Back!.md

 ### Logline
 *Branwyn wakes up in Mora's cabin, with Mora's newest victim.
 Brewster, Moiloc, Martin, and the others make their way to Domnhall Keep.*
 ### Synopsis
 Branwyn, Moiloc, Brewster, Goro, Jessie, and Martin continue to Domnhall Keep, and are attacked by Maelon Switt's assassins and some bandits.
+Branwyn wakes up in Mora's cabin to find that Mora has also taken Charlotte as a vessel.
+Shurima helps Branwyn escape after she steals a pendant from Mora.
+Branwyn is attacked by a thirstwater, and rescues a druid.
+Everyone arrives at an inn in Domnhall Keep.
 # Day 54
 ### Wallachia Forests
 In the morning, the group sets out. [[Moiloc Kodlaksdottër|Moiloc]] tries to teach [[Helen]] about armor but fails once again, with Moiloc falling out of the cart during a lesson, leaving a Moiloc-sized hole in the wall.
 She tries to mend the hole with thread, but doesn’t do it right, so it falls apart again.